krumIO/issue-templates-example/.github/ISSUE_TEMPLATE/DESIGN_ISSUE_TEMPLATE.md

 ---
-name: Bug issue
+name: Design issue
-about: Use this template for tracking bugs.
+about: Use this template for creating design issues
 title: "[Category]: [Design issue title]"
 labels: Design
 assignees: